Solanum incompletum: Description

-This plant is a shrub growing up to 3 meters tall.
+This plant is a shrub growing up to 3 m tall.
 Its stems and leaves are covered in large red thorns, and it bears star-shaped white flowers.
 The plant grows in forest and shrubland habitat, and cinder cone habitat on Hawaiʻi.
 The plant species has a fibrous root system and its leaves are of an oval shape that measures between 10-15 cm in length and around 7-8 cm in width.
 Its leaves are simple with an alternate arrangement and a shape of ovate-elliptic.
-The flowers are bisexual/perfect meaning they have both female and male reproductive parts; they do not have prickles and along with the flowers being white and star shaped, the flowers measure at about 2.0cm in diameter.
-The flowers grow on the plant in loose branching clusters having each flower that grows on a stalk to be measured at about 9.0 mm in length.
-The fruit of the plant goes from an unripe yellow to a ripped orange and even black berry that varies in size but is generally around 1.5-1.8 cm in diameter.
+The flowers are bisexual/perfect meaning they have both female and male reproductive parts; they do not have prickles and along with the flowers being white and star shaped, the flowers measure at about 2 cm in diameter.
+The flowers grow on the plant in loose branching clusters having each flower that grows on a stalk to be measured at about 9 mm in length.
+The fruit of the plant goes from an unripe yellow to a ripped orange and even black berry that varies in size but is generally around 15-18 mm in diameter.